-All Councillors and staff are expected to always comply with this policy to protect the reputation, privacy, confidentiality, and interests of the council, its services, employees, partners and community.
+All Councillors and staff are expected to comply with this policy at all times to protect the reputation, privacy, confidentiality, and interests of the council, its services, employees, partners and community.

 Individual Parish Councillors and council staff are responsible for what they post, both in a council and personal capacity.